 In 1325, 21-year-old Ibn Battuta left Tangiers for a pilgrimage to Mecca.
 This pilgrimage became 28 years of ceaseless travel through sub-Saharan Africa, China and India.
 A careful observer, Battuta left a valuable record of his travels, his disappointments, his enthusiasms and his perplexity at the things he witnessed.
 This course looks at medieval people who, like Ibn Battuta, undertook ambitious journeys and recorded their experiences.
 It asks about the motivations (religious, military, economic, scholarly) for such costly and dangerous travel and pays particular attention to how medieval travelers perceived the cultures they encountered.
 Understanding their experiences is not a simple task, since their reports, like those of all travelers, are admixtures of astute observation, fallible memory and fantastic embellishment.
 In addition to texts on Ibn Battuta's travels, we will read the letters of spice merchants in India; the observations of a cultivated 12th-century Jew as he traveled from Spain throughout the Mediterranean; Marco Polo's descriptions of the courts of China, India and Japan; and the report of a 10th-century ambassador to Constantinople, where he met the Byzantine emperor: "a monstrosity of a man, a dwarf, fatheaded and with tiny mole's eyes."
 This counts toward the premodern requirement for the major and minor.
 Offered every three or four years.

 One hundred years ago, the European powers went to war over dynastic honor after the heir to the Habsburg throne was assassinated in Sarajevo.
 Four years later, all the European empires had fallen to revolution and defeat and Europe was transformed.
 The war inspired not only socialist revolutions but also revolutions in technology, art and daily life.
 We will look at the experience of soldiers fighting and new technologies of warfare; civilian suffering, hunger and political radicalization; modernist art and music, and postwar experiments in urban architecture; women's emancipation; and political violence and ethnic cleansing.
 This upper-level seminar will examine the war, its causes, course and consequences, with a special emphasis on historiography, the way the war was interpreted at the time and over the century since.
 Students will work with a variety of primary sources and conduct their own research project over the course of the semester.
 The course is intended for advanced history students, but students from other disciplines with an interest in the time period are welcome.
-Students without a Modern Europe or an equivalent history course should contact the professor about their preparedness.
+Students without a modern Europe or an equivalent history course should contact the professor about their preparedness.
 This counts toward the modern requirement for the major and minor.
 Offered every three years.

 This course will examine the explosion of creativity and radicalism in late Habsburg society, focusing on the capital city Vienna.
 In the years before and after 1900, Vienna was a vibrant city, home to many of the most important creators of early 20th-century modern culture, among them not only Freud but also such figures as Gustav Klimt, Egon Schiele, Otto Wagner, Karl Kraus, Arthur Schnitzler, Hugo von Hofmannsthal, Robert Musil, Theodor Herzl, Otto Bauer, Karl Lueger, Gustav Mahler and Arnold Schoenberg, to name only a few.
 Taking the multilingual, multireligious, multiethnic Habsburg monarchy as our base, we will follow developments in the fields of psychology, medicine, literature, architecture, art and music, putting them into the context of important political and social movements like socialism, nationalism, anti-Semitism and liberalism.
 This seminar is designed for junior and senior history majors with a background in European history.
 However, non-majors with knowledge of or interest in music, art history or German literature are strongly encouraged to join.
 This counts toward the modern requirement for the major and minor.

 This seminar introduces students to the German National Socialist regime, to major historical debates in the field, and to methods of historical research and writing.
 We begin with the rise of the NS party and the problems of the Weimar Republic in the late 1920s and end with the defeat of Germany and its military occupation after May 1945, looking at major questions including anti-Semitism, Nazi party support, collaboration, terror, and the role of gender, class and sexuality.
 The course uses the perspective of daily life to look at the history of Nazi Germany and the Holocaust through sources from below, and the work of historians who use these sources.
 Students will become familiar with the major events of the period and will explore many historical debates in depth in the seminar.
 They will also explore a topic of their own choosing through progressive assignments, developing their skills in research and analysis.
 Prior coursework in European history is strongly recommended.
 This counts toward the modern requirement for the major and minor.
-No prerequisite.
+Prerequisite: sophomore standing.

 Major figures in the history of political thought, John Locke, Edmund Burke, and J.S.
 Mill were also deeply engaged with the turbulent political events of their time.
 The political crisis that gave rise to the Glorious Revolution of 1688-89 is fundamental to understanding the composition and publication of Locke's "Two Treatises of Government."
 Burke, a member of Parliament and leading Whig politician, responded vigorously and memorably to the coming of both the American and French revolutions.
 Mill, mid-Victorian England's most influential political theorist, was also an active member of Parliament during a time when issues central to the emergence of mass politics pressed hard upon the existing order.
 This seminar will closely examine the intersections of text and context, thought and action, in the political undertakings of these three distinguished thinkers.
 This counts toward the premodern requirement for the major and minor.
 Prerequisite: sophomore standing or permission of instructor.
 Offered every three years.